fluxfw/publish-utils/README.md

 publish-utils-tag-release /path/to/project
 ```

-- Creates a new git tag and push it
+- Creates a new git tag and pushes it
   - The tag is [publish-utils-get-release-tag](#publish-utils-get-release-tag)
   - The message is [publish-utils-get-release-description](#publish-utils-get-release-description)